Cass County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer determines that the DPS has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If you successfully challenge the DPS's case, the suspension will be overturned, and your driving privileges will be reinstated.

 Hardship/Restricted License in Texas